 1 Reporters' Note 2 This section is a partial enactment of Section 3-902 of the Uniform Probate Code.
 3 SECTION 2-602.
 RIGHT OF RETAINER.
 Any indebtedness of a distributee of an 4 estate shall be offset against the distributee's interest; but the distributee has the benefit of any 5 defense which would be available to the distributee in a direct proceeding for recovery of the 6 debt.
 7 Reporters' Note 8 This section is a modified version of Section 3-903 of the Uniform Probate Code.
 9 SECTION 2-603.
 INTEREST ON DEVISE OF SPECIFIED AMOUNT OF 10 MONEY.
-A devise of a specified amount of money bears interest at the [legal rate on 11 judgments] beginning one year after the first appointment of a personal representative until 12 payment, unless a contrary intent is expressed by the will.
+A cevise of a specified amount of money bears interest at the legal rate beginning one 11 year after the first appointment of a personal representative until payment, unless a contrary 12 intent is expressed by the will.
 13 Reporters' Note 14 This section is identical to Section 3-904 of the Uniform Probate Code.
 15 SECTION 2-604.
 DISTRIBUTION IN KIND; EVIDENCE OF TITLE.
 16 (a) Unless a contrary intent is expressed by the will, the distributable assets of a 17 decedent's estate shall be distributed in kind to the extent possible.
 18 (b) If distribution of the estate assets is made in kind, the personal representative shall 19 execute a document of distribution transferring the assets to the distributee as evidence of the 20 distributee's title or right to the property.
-21 (c) Proof that a distributee has received a document of distribution of assets in kind, or 22 payment in distribution, from a personal representative, is conclusive evidence that the 23 distributee has received the interest of the estate in the distributed assets, as against all persons interested in the estate, except that the assets or their value may be recovered if the distribution was improper.
+21 (c) Proof that a distributee has received a document of distribution of assets in kind, or 22 payment in distribution, from a personal representative, is conclusive evidence that the 23 distributee has received the interest of the estate in the distributed assets, as against all persons

-This section combines Sections 3-907 and 3-908 of the Uniform Probate Code with a partial enactment of Section 3-906(a) of the UPC.
+1 interested in the estate, except that the assets or their value may be recovered if the distribution 2 was improper.
+3 Reporters' Note 4 5 This section combines Sections 3-907 and 3-908 of the Uniform Probate Code with a partial enactment of Section 3-906(a) of the UPC.
+6 7 SECTION 2-605.

-SECTION 2-605.
 PROPOSAL FOR DISTRIBUTION.
-After the probable charges against an estate are known, the personal representative may mail or deliver a proposal for distribution to all persons who have a right to object to the proposed distribution.
-If the proposed distribution informed the distributee of the right to object and of the applicable time limit the right of any distributee to object on the basis of the kind or value of asset the distributee is to receive, terminates if the distributee fails to object to the personal representative in writing within 30 days after mailing or delivery of the proposal.

-This section is a modified version of Section 3-906(b) of the Uniform Probate Code.

-SECTION 2-606.
-IMPROPER DISTRIBUTION; LIABILITY OF DISTRIBUTEE.

-- (a) Unless the distribution or payment can no longer be questioned because of adjudication, estoppel, or limitation, a distributee of property improperly distributed, or a claimant who was improperly paid, is liable to return the property improperly received and its income, or an equivalent value if the distributee or claimant no longer has the property. - (b) The claim of a claimant to recover from a distributee who is liable to pay the claim, and the right of an heir or devisee, or of a successor personal representative acting in their behalf, to recover property improperly distributed or its value from any distributee is forever barred at the later of three years after the decedent's death or one year after the time of its distribution, but all claims of creditors of the decedent are barred one year after the decedent's death.
-This section
+After the probable charges 8 against an estate are known, the personal representative may mail or deliver a proposal for 9 distribution to all persons who have a right to object to the proposed distribution.
+If the proposed 10 distribution informed the distributee of the right to object and of the applicable time limit the 11 right of any distributee to object on the basis of the kind or value of asset the distributee is to 12 receive, terminates if the distributee fails to object to the personal representative in writing 13 within 30 days after mailing or delivery of the proposal.
+14 Reporters' Note 15 This section is a modified version of Section 3-906(b) of the Uniform Probate Code.
+16 SECTION 2-606.
+IMPROPER DISTRIBUTION; LIABILITY OF DISTRIBUTEE 17 Unless the distribution or payment can no longer be questioned because of adjudication, 18 estoppel, or limitation, a distributee of property improperly distributed, or a claimant who was 19 improperly paid, is liable to return the property improperly received and its income, or an 20 equivalent value if the distributee or claimant no longer has the property.
+21 Reporters' Note 22 This section is similar to Section 3-909 of the Uniform Probate Code.
+23 SECTION 2-607.
+DISTRIBUTION TO MINOR OR ADULT LACKING 24 CAPACITY.
+25 (a) A personal representative may discharge an obligation to distribute the share of a